matheuslenke/100-days-of-swift/README.md

 **Day 62** Today i started a new game in spriteKit, using Timers and physics to make it work

 **Day 63** Today i made a challenge in this new project to make some adjustments, and i even made a restart label that was not needed, just because i felt it was missing it

+**Day 64** Today i learned more about debugging, how to use assert, how to use breakpoints in xCode and how to view my views hierarchy when my app is running, so i can debug elements too